UniverseTBD/AstroLLaVA/README.md

 ## Quickstart instructions

-- Check out the HF repo and space to try out the model (TODO LINK)
+- To quickly test out repository we are currently in the process of setting up a demo on [Hugging Face Spaces](https://huggingface.co/spaces/universeTBD/AstroLLaVA) (fails currently).

 ## Dataset